nettnikl/resticguigx/README.md

 - restore
 - mount
 - on first add existing repo, parse snapshots to add folders
+- on select profile (or first time in the day, update profile from repo)

+- fix unmount problem

 - encrypted profile
 - ask for password strat